Written by Dr. Anusree Muraleedharan

 • Pale skin

-If you have the above warning signs, call your doctor immediately for emergency help.
+If you have the above warning signs, call your doctor right away for emergency help.

 If left untreated, it escalates and leads to the following disease conditions